Dearborn Station: In popular culture

 In blues musician Henry Thomas' 1927 song "Railroadin' Some", the "Polk Street Depot" is the next to last stop on a journey that begins in Fort Worth, Texas, and ends in Chicago.

 Dearborn Station is mentioned multiple times in the 1974 "Adam's Ribs" episode of M*A*S*H, in which Hawkeye Pierce craves the barbecued ribs from a fictional restaurant adjacent to the station, but can't recall the name.
 He calls the station master from South Korea to get the restaurant's name and phone number.
-He incorrectly calls it the "Dearborn Street Station".
+Hawkeye refers to the terminal as the "Dearborn Street Station".

 "Dearborn Station" is a song by the rock band Fortune that was released in 1985.